 __prefix.

-returns an integer representing the identity of the object (currently implemented as its address). -
+istests if two objects are the same.is nottests if two objects are not the same.id()returns an integer representing the identity of the object (currently implemented as its address).type()returns the type of an object.

-Types can be declared using:
+- Types can be declared using:

 def surface_area_of_cube(edge_length: float) -> str:

-return f"The surface area of the cube is {6 * edge_length ** 2}." -
+return f"The surface area of the cube is {6 * edge_length ** 2}." - A type alias is defined using the

-statement, which creates an instance ofTypeAliasType
+typestatement, which creates an instance ofTypeAliasType.

-Vector = list[float]
+Before Python 3.12, the syntax wastype Vector = list[float]

-from typing import TypeAlias
+orVector = list[float]from typing import TypeAlias

-Use the NewType helper to create distinct types:
+Vector: TypeAlias = list[float] - Use the NewType helper to create distinct types:

 UserId = NewType('UserId', int)